 These vegan stuffed bell peppers are packed with quinoa, beans, corn, and spices.
-They are loaded with flavor, prepped in 25 minutes, and make a great healthy meal for any night of the week.
+They are loaded with flavor, prepped in 25 minutes, and make a healthy, easy meal for any night of the week.

 Why Make This Recipe

 - GREAT FOR FOOD PREP: can be made in advance and freezes great too!

 - EASY: this vegan stuffed peppers recipe takes only 25 minutes to prep!